 The dilemma facing most stylists, landscape architects, interior designers as well as interior decorators is what kind of finishing to suggest.
 This dilemma of old is solved with the current industry which in fact has diversified the incontestable limestone products in the perfect choice of material for luxury yet still covering affordability.
-Stone products can be seen in many villas in Bali on floors and especially used as stone wall cladding.
+Stone products can be seen in villas at www.luxury-villas-bali.net – on floors and especially used as stone wall cladding.

 Limestone finishing could be in a variety of products: